ReplySequence vs Fathom: Which AI Meeting Assistant Sends Better Emails?

 How ReplySequence handles this

-ReplySequence connects to your Zoom, Teams, or Meet calls, reads the transcript, and drafts a context-rich follow-up email in about 8 seconds.
-You review it, make any edits, and send from your real inbox.
-Your CRM updates automatically.
+ReplySequence takes any meeting transcript — paste it in from Zoom, Teams, Meet, WebEx, Fireflies, Granola, or wherever — and drafts a context-rich follow-up email in about 8 seconds.
+You review it, make any edits, and approve.
+Deal intelligence builds automatically.